Magic Leap One Creator Edition hands-on — A sneak peak at augmented reality’s future

-I got a sneak peak at the Magic Leap One Creator Edition, thanks to a demo of the new mixed reality version of Angry Birds.
+I got a sneak peek at the Magic Leap One Creator Edition, thanks to a demo of the new mixed reality version of Angry Birds.

 Magic Leap says owning these augmented reality glasses (Magic Leap calls it mixed reality) will be like living in the future ahead of everyone else.
 But at $2,295 each, the early adopters will be taking a leap of faith that the applications will be there to make the investment in the device pay off.
 Magic Leap will show more of the interface and applications at the Magic Leap Developers conference in Los Angeles on October 9-October 10.
 For now, we had a short demo of a single app with a working headset.